gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 0.5 have some influence and values lower than 0.5 indicate points that are not influential on the regression model slope coefficients.
-One part of the regular diagnostic plots we will use for regression models displays the leverages on the x-axis, the standardized residuals on the y-axis, and adds contour lines for Cook's Distances in a panel that is labeled "Residuals vs Leverage".
+One part of the regular diagnostic plots we will use for regression models displays the leverages on the $x$-axis, the standardized residuals on the $y$-axis, and adds contour lines for Cook's Distances in a panel that is labeled "Residuals vs Leverage".
 \index{Residuals vs Leverage plot}
 This